Nanotechnology

 Nanotechnology is used as final metal treatment process, typically after degreasing or after amorphous phosphating.
 The best results are obtained if the surface on which this technology is applied is well cleaned and degreased.
 Nanotechnological products are usually represented by molecules called silanes, sometimes used in synergy with specific inorganic acids capable of reacting with the substrate thus forming a film called "ceramic"; the silane provides adhesion strength between the substrate and the paint while the acid (usually zirconic) guarantees considerable resistance to corrosion.

 Nanotechnologies are the last frontier of pretreatment and over time tend to replace the much more complex tricationic phosphating.
 An advantage over the latter are certainly the economic and toxicological advantages (simplier industrial plant, reduced controls by the operator or laboratory, less chemistry used).
 Furthermore, with an optimized nanotechnological process management, it is possible in some cases to achieve the same performance as a tricationic one, in fact we are talking about more than 1000 hours of resistance in salt spray.
-The negative aspects are the price, shelf life and reactivity of the silanes which, if used incorrectly, can hydrolyze or combine and coagulate with other chemical elements, even with the ions of non-demineralized water.
+The negative aspects are the price, shelf life and reactivity of the silanes which, if used incorrectly, can hydrolyze or combine and coagulate with other chemical elements, present in non-demineralized water.

 Formulation examples